-‘Prairie Spring’ by Willa Cather is a nineteen line poem which does not conform to a specific rhyme scheme.
+‘Prairie Spring’ by Willa Cather is a nineteen-line poem that does not conform to a specific rhyme scheme.
 The lines vary greatly in word and syllable number— the longest containing eight words and the shortest, three.
 In regards to the length of the lines, as the poem progresses they decrease on average in length.
 This gives the impression that the poem is counting down to something.
 A reader will feel as if they are drawing closer and closer to a climax in the final lines.

 The poem was first published as the prelude to Cather’s novel O Pioneers!
 It is structured as a list poem.
 This means that it is a collection of content compiled in the form of a list.
 The images the poet has brought together are all concerned with the mid-western prairies of the United States in the springtime.

 The poem begins with the speaker stating that the world she lives in is as “Rich” as it is “silent.”
-It is flat, and covered in “miles of fresh-plowed soil.”This soil is extremely important as it gives those caring for it sustenance.
+It is flat, and covered in “miles of fresh-plowed soil.”This soil is extremely important as it gives those caring for its sustenance.
 It also plays host to “weeds” though, and is the cause of exhausted horses and men.

 The second half of the poem speaks on the experiences of “Youth” and how aging can be enhanced and impacted by growing up on the prairies.
 The land provides an important and inescapable backdrop to one’s life.